coderbyheart/blog/_posts/2014-11-28-give-your-dots-to-dotHIV.md

 December 1st is World AIDS Day and we have prepared something for your homepage which will support our cause in an unobtrusive and witty way: **turn the fullstops of your page into pink dots**.

 Our friends from [SinnerSchrader](http://sinnerschrader.hiv/) built a script which once integrated into your site will color a random amount of dots inside your text elements on the page in pink.
 If a user clicks on a dot, a little popup will show up with a short info text and a link to [click4life.hiv](http://click4life.hiv/).
+You'll find some of those pink dots in this text, too.

 ![dotHIVify popup](/uploads/2014/11/dothivify.png)

 Head over to [mydotfor.hiv/dothivify](http://mydotfor.hiv/dothivify/) to download the script.
 They even built a configurator to adapt the script to your needs.
+Afterwards you need to add it to your websites source code, just before the `</body>` tag.

 As always with our projects at dotHIV the source code [is available at GitHub](https://github.com/dothiv/dothivify).

 Please let me know in the comments or by your [preferred means of communication](http://cto.hiv/en) once you've got the script running.